kajalpatil9999/Demo/README.md

 # Demo
-It is a Demo for Git &amp; Github
+It is a Demo for Git &amp; Github.